Connect with us

 • Marketing support: helping books find their audience

-Each step requires specialized knowledge.
+Each step draws on specialized knowledge.
 Most authors and organizations do not have this knowledge in-house.
-They need partners who do.
+They frequently need partners who do.

-Global publishing trends in 2026 show that the market remains valued at over $100 billion annually.
-African content represents an increasing share of this market.
-Professional production and distribution can help Nigerian voices reach international audiences through established digital and physical channels.
+Global publishing trends show that the book publishing market was valued at approximately $72 billion in 2024 and is projected to grow steadily.
+African content represents a small but increasing share of this market.
+Professional production and distribution channels enable Nigerian voices to reach audiences across Africa and the diaspora through established digital and physical networks.

 The Problem with Unpublished Work